-4 quarters, 6 credits (This is a year-long course held at Greenfield Central High School)
+4 quarters, 4 credits (This is a year-long course held at Greenfield Central High School)

 Construction Technology: HVAC I includes classroom and laboratory experiences focused on heat generation, ventilation, and cooling/refrigeration systems.
 This course introduces scientific and mathematical principles applicable in the installation, operation, and maintenance of HVAC systems.
 Types of units, parts, basic controls, functions, and applications will be covered.
 Additional topics include tool and meter use, temperature measurement, heat flow, the combustion process, and pipe installation practices.
 This course also emphasizes health, safety, and welfare standards and codes as mandated by professional and governmental agencies.
+NLPS credits are earned in courses 7131 Principles of Heating, Ventilation, and Air Conditioning (HVAC) and 7125 HVAC Fundamentals.